 What is in a Will?

-- Instructions– this includes how and when beneficiaries will receive the assets.
+- Instructions include how and when beneficiaries will receive the assets.

-- Guardians– this is a name listed for any minor children.
+- Guardians are the people listed for any minor children.

 Advantages of a Living Trust

 Do you have more questions about a will or trust?
 I urge you to look at you to learn more about estate planning with my blog, Three Common Estate Planning Mistakes.
-I want to make sure that you are provided with the best information, contact me to discuss your needs further.
+I want to make sure that you are provided with the best information, reach out to me to discuss your needs further.